 Putting up the right defences

-The best way to stop them is prevention.
+The best way to stop them is by prevention.
 Investing whatever budget you can afford into cybersecurity will make a huge difference.
 The National Cyber Security Centre (NCSC) is a great resource for actionable advice.

 Chances are, though, that you will be breached at some point.
 Being prepared for it can help you get ahead of the problems you’ll face.

 Cyber insurance is a great way to do this.
 It’ll pay your recovery costs.
 Help you manage any PR difficulties you might face.
-And bring the average cost of a data breach right down
+And bring the average cost of a data breach right down.

 Some policies even offer online cybersecurity training for your staff.
 So you can avoid common pitfalls that can lead to data breaches.